johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2024-02-18-typescript-eslint-no-unused-vars/index.md

 const { formattedDate, date, ...totals } = payload;
 ```

 In this case I don't want to use `formattedDate` or `date` but I do want to use `totals`.
-I can use the `ignoreRestSiblings` setting to ignore the unused variables.
-And I do.
+I can use the `ignoreRestSiblings` setting to ignore the unused variables without even needing a `_` prefix or similar.
+So I do.

 ## Conclusion